-If a recipient of Federal Title IV aid withdraws during a period of enrollment, Potomac College must calculate the amount of Title IV aid the student earned.
+If a recipient of Federal Title IV aid withdraws during a period of enrollment, University of the Potomac must calculate the amount of Title IV aid the student earned.
 Unearned Title IV funds must be returned to the Title IV programs.

 When a student withdraws, the institution must determine the withdrawal date, the amount the student earned, (must include the amounts that were or could have been disbursed).

 Students who believe than an exception to the refund policy is warranted should submit a written appeal with documentation of any mitigating circumstances to the Vice President of Finance; within 30 days of the date of the student’s withdrawal from the College.
 The Vice President of Finance provides a written response to the appeal within 30 days of its receipt.

 All Title IV financial aid funds received by the College are credited to a student’s account with the exception of requirements set forth in Section 682.604 of current Federal Regulations (CFR).
 Various types of financial aid programs available to those who qualify are discussed in detail in this section.

 A student’s academic year is defined as a minimum of 24 semester hours and 32 weeks.
 Students advance in grade level as each 24 semester credits are earned.